nataliesstewart/nataliesstewart.github.io/_posts/2020-08-21-the-l-pieces-2.md

 i haven't formalized this, but I'm fairly certain that any permutation on $$n$$ letters can transform an $$n$$fold category into another one by permuting the opposin pairs of facets.
 This is not the relevant kind of abstract nonsense, so I mention it only in passing.

-### The square tangles as an double category with one object
+### The square tangles as a double category with one object
 There's some extra niceness that comes along with higher category theory for whom most of the structure is simple;
 for instance, a category with one object is a (small) monoid, and a 2-category with one object is a (small, strict) monoidal category.

 There's an analogous but unfamiliar structure to a one-object double category, which appears as a pair of *horizontal and vertical monoids* and a set of *crossed morphisms* with horizontal and vertical composition which are compatible with the horizontal and vertical monoids, which are each monoidal, and which satisfy an interchane law.
-This structure was described in this <a href="https://math.stackexchange.com/questions/2395428/whats-a-double-category-with-one-object">this math exchange post,</a>
+This structure was described in this <a href="https://math.stackexchange.com/questions/2395428/whats-a-double-category-with-one-object">this math stackexchange post.</a>

-The square tangles will be defined with precisely this structure, and later the $$\ell$$-pieces will be defined with a similar triviality for $$\ell$$-fold categories.
+The square tangles will be defined with precisely this structure, and later a broader class of $$\ell$$-pieces will be defined with a similar triviality for $$\ell$$-fold categories.

 **Definition.**
 Let $$R$$ be the square, and let $$\partial R = \bigcup_{i=1}^{2} F_{1i} \cup F_{2i}$$ be the decomposition of the boundary of the square into two pairs of opposing edges.